-SWORN STATEMENT OF ARTHUR J. MORBURGER, ESQUIRE
+SWORN STATEMENT OF ARTHUR J. MORBURGER, ESQUIRE (FL BAR No. 157287)

-ILLEGAL USE OF GUARDIANSHIP AGAINST JOSHUA BERNSTEIN
+REGARDING THE ILLEGAL GUARDIANSHIP AGAINST JOSHUA BERNSTEIN

 PALM BEACH COUNTY, FLORIDA

-My name is Arthur J. Morburger.
+My name is Arthur J. Morburger, Esquire.

-I reside in _________, County, Florida at ___________________.
+I reside in Miami Beach, County, Florida at 5255 Collins Ave, Miami Beach, FL 33140 - Apt 5J.

-I provide this Sworn Statement based upon events and knowledge that I acquired while acting as a Licensed attorney in the State of Florida.
+I provide this Sworn Statement based upon events and knowledge that I acquired while acting as a Licensed attorney in the State of Florida and representing my client Joshua Ennio Zander Bernstein.

-I authorize this Sworn Statement to be filed in any Court proceeding, Administrative matter, Florida Bar or other Bar organization of any state and in any federal Court or federal matter as appropriate.
+I authorize this Sworn Statement to be filed in any Court proceeding, Administrative matter, Florida Bar or other Bar organization of any state and in any federal Court or federal and state criminal matters as appropriate.

-I graduated _________________________ Law School __________________________ in _________________.
+I graduated Harvard University, LL.B., 1960.

+I graduated Princeton University, A.B., 1957

-For over ______ years prior to recent Suspension and Disbarment proceedings, I had a successful practice obtaining favorable Decisions, Judgments and victories in many Courts of Florida including the District Courts of Appeals.
+For over ______ years prior to a recent Suspension and Disbarment proceedings, I had a successful practice obtaining favorable Decisions, Judgments and victories in many Courts of Florida including the District Courts of Appeals.

-Prior to the Suspension and Disbarment I came to review and learn of what appears to be a grossly illegal Guardianship used against one Joshua Bernstein of Palm Beach Florida being used in various Courts of the 15th Judicial and even in a Federal Court proceeding in the Northern District of Illinois.
+Prior to the Suspension and Disbarment I came to review and learn of what appears to be a grossly illegal Guardianship used against one of my clients Joshua Bernstein of Palm Beach Florida being used in various Courts of the 15th Judicial and even in a Federal Court proceeding in the Northern District of Illinois, District Court No. 1:13-cv-03643.

-The Guardianship appeared to be per se Illegal and akin to a “kidnapping” of Joshua Bernstein and his rights as it was imposed in 2016 when all documents and records show Joshua Bernstein was not a “Minor” and had obtained the age of majority in 2015 according to his own statement and Driver’s License and other legal filings by one Paul Turner licensed attorney issued in 2018.
+The Guardianship appeared to be per se Illegal and akin to a “kidnapping” of Joshua Bernstein and his rights as it was imposed in 2016 when all documents and records show Joshua Bernstein was not a “Minor” and had obtained the age of majority in 2015 according to his own statement , Driver’s License and other legal filings (should be exhibit 1) by one Paul Turner licensed attorney issued in 2018.

+Despite that Joshua was an adult born on August 27, 1997, on August 27, 2015 and thus was Sui Juris he was illegally conscripted into a GAL guardianship for minors by Judge John L. Phillips, of the Palm Beach 15th Judicial court.

-Since Joshua Bernstein was not a “minor” in 2016 my understanding of the rules and laws at that time were very clear that a “Competency” hearing had to take place to demonstrate he was not competent since he was over the age of majority at the time.
+Even to this date in a case involving a home Joshua has ownership in, he is being sued as minor in a fraudulent foreclosure, even though he is an adult for 6 years and was an adult when that case was begun.
+Case #502018CA002317XXXXMB Sahm v.
+Bernstein Family Realty of which I made a notice of appearance in.
+Jurist John S. Kastrenakes is presiding and has been made aware of Joshua’s age but amazingly continues to hear the matters as if Joshua were a minor child of Eliot and Candice Bernstein.
+Joshua Bernstein was not a “minor” in 2016 and my understanding of the rules and laws at that time were very clear that a “Competency” hearing and other procedures for adults legally had to take place to demonstrate he was not competent since he was over the age of majority at the time.
+Therefore, the entire Guardianship from day one appears to be fraudulent, and all legal or other actions taken on behalf of Joshua by the court appointed Guardian, Diana Lewis, Esq. are void, as should the Order that conscripted Joshua into this bizarre illegal guardianship.